AXLearn: Modular, Hardware-Agnostic Large Model Training: Motivation

 Note that by naively comparing the LoC between implementations, the benefits of composition cannot be fully observed.
 Specifically, the 190 LoC difference between the two implementations does not account for higher-order effects: if we consider that a production codebase may instead contain tens to hundreds of variants of the same model, the 200 LoC change quickly becomes thousands.
-In other words, LoC only provides a snapshot of the current complexity of the system, but tells us nothing about how \textit{extensible} the system is, including how the LoC would change if we introduced a different MoE implementation.

 We instead propose to measure the extensibility of a system in terms of the \textit{asymptotic} LoC changes required by some re-parameterization of its API.
-When we refer to the parameterization of an API, we refer to possible configurations under an existing implementation signature---e.g., the possible arguments to each function or class, or the possible attributes of each object.
 When we refer to the re-parameterization of the API, we essentially pose the question of how the LoC changes when we reconfigure the system to support a different implementation signature---such as adding new functionality like the MoE layer.

-We denote such a metric LoC-complexity(x): given some new functionality $x$, we measure the LoC changes that are necessary to re-parameterize the system to integrate $x$, as the number of components in the system scales asymptotically.
-This is motivated by the idea that an implementation that exhibits asymptotic growth in LoC is generally more complex than one that stays constant.

-This framework can be used to explain why composition should be favored over subtyping.
+This metric can be used to explain why composition should be favored over subtyping.
 The LoC-complexity(MoE) for DeepSpeed is lower-bounded by $O(N)$, where $N$ denotes the number of modules in the system (\autoref{sec:evaluation}): we require (1) at least one LoC change for each attention variant to subtype a \texttt{forward} implementation that replaces FFN with the MoE equivalent; (2) at least one LoC change in each ancestor module of an attention layer to incorporate the new subtyped layer.
 In contrast, the LoC-complexity(MoE) in \sys is $O(1)$: the code snippet in \autoref{sec:compiler} can be used to integrate MoE without changing \textit{any} model.

 In practice, we can validate the LoC-complexity with concrete LoC counts.
 Indeed, in \sys we use the same 10-line snippet to configure MoE in over 1,000 different experiments\footnote{An experiment refers to a training job configuration, such as the model architecture and hyper-parameters.}.
 On the other hand, if we were to adopt DeepSpeed's strategy of integrating MoE to our internal codebase, we would incur over 4,000 LoC just to modify different model variants to support their MoE counterparts.